gitmeED331/Firefly/README.md

 This is a work in progress.

-## 6-1-24: Pictures are now outdated, but the layout is still correct.
+## 6-1-24: Pictures are now outdated (completely new styling), but the layout is still correct.

 ![AGSscreenshot0](https://github.com/gitmeED331/FireflyAGS/assets/142960718/759d6cf7-f9d6-41a9-bd4a-a2bda33381fa)